Tokarzewski/digital_standards/README.md

 # Digital Standards

-The digital standards respository contains python modules and spreadsheet with functions and methodologies from the PN, EN and ISO standards useful for the AEC industry.
+The digital standards repository contains python modules and spreadsheets with functions and methodologies from the PN, EN and ISO standards useful for the AEC industry.